Luscii/olvg-corona-check-protocol/olvg-luscii-protocol-v01.md

 Additionally, awareness might be raised through word-of-mouth, and prospective participants might be referred to the webpage by various healthcare professionals (.e.g., general practitioners or home care agencies).

 > **Note:** It is important to note that after awareness is created, participants voluntarily sign up.
 Hence, there is a clear (self-) selection bias.
-We are not fully in control of the word-of-mouth nor the mentions of the LSRTLT-COV tele-monitoring application in the various media and hence we only have limited control over this part of the sampling process.
+We are not fully in control of the word-of-mouth nor the mentions of the DOC-COV tele-monitoring application in the various media and hence we only have limited control over this part of the sampling process.

 ### Inclusion criteria
 Once a prospective participant decides to enroll, she / he fills out a short introduction survey (see the "[Measurements in introduction survey]()" section below for more details).
 Based on the provided answers a participant is automatically included and receives an email with further instructions if: